Hirevo/42sh/README.md

   - **`alias`** and **`unalias`** built-in commands
   - Aliases all the commands in the evaluated line
   - Self-aliasing supported
-  - Alias loops are detected and prevented
+  - Alias loops are detected and prevented early
   - Aliases are saved upon exit and loaded on launch
   - Special aliases:
     - **`precmd`**: before typing a command